Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 In short

 Stop.
 Do not leave the scene.
 Call the Tourist Police on 1155 (English-speaking) or emergency services on 1669.
 Photograph the bike, the scene and anything else involved before it is moved.
 Then contact your rental shop, your travel or expat insurance, and your embassy if anyone is hurt.
-The shop will quote damage on return — your pre-rental photos are what protect you from being charged for old damage as well as new.
+On return, your pickup walk-around video is what separates fair new-damage charges from a fake-damage scam.

 At the scene — stop, do not flee